PM’s flagship levelling up ministry left with only one paid minister

 Eddie Hughes MP remains the parliamentary under secretary of state.

+In a late-night interview Suella Braverman, the attorney general, said “the balance has tipped now in favour of saying that the prime minister – it pains me to say it – but it’s time to go.’’

+After so many resignations, several government departments were short on ministerial staff, though few looked in as bad shape as the levelling up department.
+Nor did they carry the symbolic weight of the prime minister’s flagship ministry.

-The levelling up department was formed in September when Mr Johnson decided to merge the brief of the Ministry for Housing, Communities and Local Government with that of the prime minister’s flagship policy for improving the fortunes of so-called “left behind” areas of the UK.
+The levelling up department was formed in September when Mr Johnson decided to merge the brief of the Ministry for Housing, Communities and Local Government with that of his much-touted but ill defined policy for improving the fortunes of so-called “left behind” areas of the UK.

-Mr Gove was appointed secretary of the department after a stint as Cabinet Office secretary where he was tasked with devising clear objectives for the loosely defined goal of “levelling up” those areas.
+Mr Gove was appointed secretary of the department after a stint as Cabinet Office secretary where he was tasked with devising clear objectives for “levelling up”.

 The prime minister and Mr Gove had a chequered past.
 They knew one another as journalists before they both became Tory MPs (Mr Johnson in 2001, Mr Gove in 2005) of the socially liberal wave led to prominence in the mid-2000s by David Cameron.

-The pair went on to work closely together leading the Vote Leave campaign in favour of Brexit but their relationship suffered greatly when Mr Gove stood against Mr Johnson in the 2016 leadership contest, having until that point been the manager of the latter’s campaign.
+The pair went on to work closely together leading the Vote Leave campaign in favour of Brexit but their relationship suffered greatly when Mr Gove stood against Mr Johnson in the 2016 leadership contest, having until that point been running the other man’s campaign.

 They again ran against one another in the 2019 Tory leadership that saw Mr Johnson made prime minister.
 The victor kept his old friend close, appointing him as his effective deputy before giving him the levelling up brief, which he had pitched as the defining policy of his premiership.